cloudmesh/cloudmesh-mpi/examples/sort/mpi_doc.md

 ### Output

 The output of the program is generated and logged in [mpi_experiment.py](hhttps://github.com/cloudmesh/cloudmesh-mpi/blob/main/examples/sort/mpi_experiment.py).
-This file runs the
+This file runs the sort according to user specifications.
+Three of the most important things it does:
+1. The specific algorithm is run _repeat_ times.
+Note that the larger _repeat_ is, the more accurate the final mean time will be.
+The mean time is not calculated here.
+Rather, all times from each repeat will be outputted.
+2. Maps id numbers to sort types.
+It's important to be able to differentiate between data outputted by each